 My dad started me on planning for my retirement when I started university.

-In addition to getting packed off to school with tears, well wishes, and extra pairs of sock and underwear so that I wouldn’t have to do laundry as frequently – I also got a 3″ floppy disc.
-For the younger readers, the floppy disc was our equivalent of a USB key and a substantial upgrade from the cassette tapes and stone tablets we used leading up to that.
+In addition to getting packed off to school with tears, well wishes, and enough extra pairs of socks and underwear that I could go weeks between laundry – I also got a 3″ floppy disc.
+For the younger readers, the floppy disc was our equivalent of a USB key.
+A substantial upgrade from the cassette tapes and stone tablets we used leading up to that.
 On this disc was my budget in a Quattro Pro spreadsheet and it came with a copy of The Wealthy Barber by David Chilton.

 The basic premise was to live within your means and save money for retirement right away so that you can maximize your retirement nest egg.
 There is a lot wrapped up in that single sentence.
 I got to see it in action with my parents who retired at 55 and my uncle who retired in his early 40s.

-I have kept up the spreedsheet budgets and my homemade excel retirement calculators since I started my practice to track progress and plan for the future.
-The joke between my wife and I is that we are always on a five year plan.
+I have kept up the spreadsheet budgets and my homemade excel retirement calculators since.
+They have helped me to track progress and plan for the future.
+The joke between my wife and I is that we are always on a five-year plan.
 This past year, I started really looking at it more closely for the reasons outlined in Why I am Doing This – A Blog of Ice and FIRE.

 So, the concept of Financial Independence and Retire Early (FIRE) is not new.
 However, it has evolved and matured enough to have a catchy name and a number of great bloggers writing about it.